JoshoeaLee/tagalogTwitterBot/README.md

 # tagalogTwitterBot
+This bot has been hit by the new Twitter guidelines :( Time to find another platform to make bots on I guess

 A program in Node.js which retrieves data from a MongoDB database I've deployed and created a RESTful API(Express.js) for.